Providing safe drinking water

-We’re looking at different models to serve communities with accessible and affordable, clean drinking water where it is most needed.
-And we see significant possibilities in community water plants, which provide clean drinking water from a central point.
+We’re looking at different models to serve communities with accessible and affordable clean drinking water where it’s most needed.
+For example, community water plants provide clean drinking water from a central point.

 We began partnering with WaterHealth International (WHI), who are global experts in community water systems, in 2017.
 By setting up community water plants, we can reach families who can’t afford to have their own Pureit system at home.
-Together with WHI, we have set up four pilot plants in the city of Tumkur and two in Ramdurg.
-These are managed by WHI and have shown encouraging results.
+Together with WHI, we’ve set up four plants in the city of Tumkur and two in Ramdurg.

 Cutting the cost of safe drinking water for people & the planet

-Pureit’s carbon footprint is at least 80% smaller than boiled or bottled water
+The carbon footprint of Pureit’s gravity model is at least 80% smaller than boiled or bottled water

 The health of the environment and the people in it are inextricably linked.
-Pureit not only cuts the cost of safe drinking water but also reduces the environmental impact.
-Our detailed lifecycle analysis shows that per litre, Pureit’s carbon footprint is at least 80% smaller than boiled or bottled water.6
+Pureit not only cuts the cost of safe drinking water, but also reduces the environmental impact.
+Our detailed lifecycle analysis shows that the greenhouse gas footprint of Pureit’s gravity model (measured in carbon dioxide equivalent emissions) is at least 80% smaller than boiled or bottled water per litre.

 It’s all in the WASH